evennia/evennia/docs/source/Setup/Settings-Default.md

 # Lockdown mode will cut off the game from any external connections
 # and only allow connections from localhost.
 Requires a cold reboot.
 LOCKDOWN_MODE = False
+# Controls whether new account registration is available.
+# Set to False to lock down the registration page and the create account command.
+NEW_ACCOUNT_REGISTRATION_ENABLED = True
 # Activate telnet service
 TELNET_ENABLED = True
 # A list of ports the Evennia telnet server listens on Can be one or many.